mantidproject/mantid/docs/source/interfaces/muon/muon_analysis_plotting_window.rst

 Model Data
 ^^^^^^^^^^

-This shows the data that has been selected on the the **Model Fitting** tab.
+This shows the data that has been selected on the **Model Fitting** tab.
 If a fit is calculated for the data, this is also displayed on the plot.